am1089/Python-Exercises/README.md

 - **NumberOrganizer.py** takes the input string of words, alphabetize, and output it
 - **ListOrganizer.py** takes any number of lines as input and sorts them based on their elements
 - **FibonacciGenerator.py** takes the the inputed number, n, then outputs the nth term of the sequence
+- **DivisibleBy7.py** takes the inputed number, n, then outputs all the numbers from 0 to n that are divisible by 7